ericgregorich/micro-blog-simple-theme/README.md

 Email me from this [form](https://ericgregorich.com/email/) if you have any issues.

 ## Change Log
+- 2023-12-31 v1.5 The dark mode toggle has been removed and replaced with auto dark mode based on system settings.
+Cleaned up some CSS.
+Dates now appear as links.
+The time now displays with the date by default.
 - 2023-12-27 v1.4.3 Added option to include the time next to the date.
 Thanks [@lostinhaste](https://micro.blog/lostinhaste)!
 - 2023-12-17 v1.4.2 Tweaked the head tag to move the site title to the end (if there is a title).
 Very minor CSS tweak for tags.
 - 2023-11-12 v1.4.1 Added pagination parameters that should enable/disable per page type based on your selection.